KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/common-runtime-parameters.md

 connect=69.164.218.197
 ```

+## conf

+`conf` indicates the config file to be used to the Smart Chain daemon.
+Absolute path must be provided.
+The default config file is ignored.

+## datadir

+`datadir` indicates the data directory to be used to the Smart Chain daemon.
+Absolute path must be provided.
+The default data directory is ignored.
+The name of the directory for a Smart Chain should match its [ac_name](../../../basic-docs/antara/antara-setup/antara-customizations.html)

 ## donation

 `donation` donates all user rewards to a specific address.
 This value must be set to a 33 byte pubkey.